Raji-Mohan/aws-bootcamp/journal/week1.md

 In the get section, add one for notification by copying contents from home

-In frontend-react-js, modify app.py to add contents for notifications Create new page NotificationsFeedPage.js and NotificationsFeedPage.css s
+In frontend-react-js, modify app.py to add contents for notifications Create new page NotificationsFeedPage.js and NotificationsFeedPage.css